Sadakazu Uyenishi

 Sadakazu Uyenishi (上西 貞一, Uenishi Sadakazu) also known as S. K. Uyenishi and under the stage name Raku, was a jujitsu practitioner, a professional wrestler and a figure of London Edwardian establishment from 1900 to 1908.
-He was one the first Japanese jujitsu practitioners to both teach jujitsu and to compete using the art outside Japan.
-Uyenishi is credited with introducing jujitsu to the British army and police and with opening the first jujitsu dojo in the U.K known as the School of Japanese Self Defence.
+He was one of the first Japanese jujitsu practitioners to both teach jujitsu and to compete using the art outside Japan.
+Uyenishi is credited with introducing jujitsu to the British army and police and with opening the first jujitsu dojo in the UK, known as the School of Japanese Self Defence.

 Early years and martial arts training

 Sada Kazu Uyenishi was born in 1880, probably at Osaka Prefecture in Honshu, the main island of Japan.
 His father, Kichibe Uyenishi, had been a famous athlete, noted for his unusual physical strength and skill at kenjutsu, horsemanship, swimming and sumo wrestling.
 Sadakazu's first martial training was in kenjutsu.
 As he was contemplating a military career, his father encouraged him to begin training in jujitsu and he enrolled in a local dojo; in an interview, Uyenishi noted that it had been the school of Yataro Handa in Osaka, where Mataemon Tanabe taught.
 Uyenishi also later referred to having won several jujitsu competitions during his teen years.
 Uyenishi was also a skilled exponent of rokushakubō and hanbō (combat techniques with a six-foot and three-foot staff, respectively).